-Following the release of their ferocious first album after some relentless gigging up and down the realm, including more or less every festival you could shake a partially dissected stick at, it would appear that Eoin and Rory Loveless have set about commendably answering the questions asked since the success of their Bloodsports EP – a record which left Zane Lowe reaching for the oven gloves as he pronounced it his ‘Hottest Record in the World’.
+Following the release of their ferocious first album after some relentless gigging up and down the realm, including more or less every festival you could imagine, it would appear that Eoin and Rory Loveless have set about commendably answering the questions asked since the success of their Bloodsports EP – a bit of music that left Zane Lowe reaching for the oven gloves as he pronounced it his ‘Hottest Record in the World’.

 With the latest album replacing the need for caffeine in the office, we at Exposed were positively chomping at the bit to get the lads in for a bone-crunching, angst-charged In Session feature.
 Join us as we chew the dissected cartilage and cautiously dip toes in to the hair-raising world of Drenge.

-Your music can sometimes promote grisly imaginings, with medieval connotations coming through the lyrics and regular nods to macabre.
+Your music can sometimes promote grisly imaginings, with medieval connotations coming through the lyrics and regular nods to the macabre.
 Where do the inspirations behind the flesh, blood and bone style imagery come from?

 E: I suppose we just come from an old part of the world.
 We live underneath this castle which has been falling away for the last 950 years or something, and that creates a strong impression upon the skyline.
 Whenever we’d make our way in to Sheffield, we’d intermittently come across various roadkill.
 New born lambs die early in the winter due to the cold.
 If suppose you live in the countryside you just become used to a grim, harsher way of life.

-There’s a sense of irony there: the idea that behind what appears to be idyllic village life lies darkness and morbidity… It’s a bit like Hot Fuzz, really?
+There’s a sense of irony there: the idea that behind what appears to be idyllic village life lies darkness and morbidity… It’s all a bit Hot Fuzz.